yulewang97/yulewang97.github.io/_news/announcement_2025-08-15.md

 related_posts: false
 ---

-I’m fortunate to intern in Reality Labs, Meta during summer of 2025 at NYC.
+I’m fortunate to work as a Research Scientist Intern in Reality Labs, Meta during summer of 2025 at NYC.